Greatnest/radio-amateur-exam-notes/02_basic_electricity.md

 ### Electricity and Magnetism

 - A wire carrying an electric current will have a magnetic field around it
-- Strength of a magnetic field ∝ Current flowing through the wire
+- Strength of a magnetic field ∝ (directly proportional) current flowing through the wire
 - Strength of the electromagnetic field will depend on:
   - number of turns in the coil
   - current in the coil